abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 #### Launch your own EC2 instance

-T2.micro instance is Free Tier eligible, which provides free 750 hours of Linux and Windows each month for one year for new AWS customers.
-The Free-Tier instance serves the learning objective of this course.
+`T2.micro` is a `free-tier` eligible EC2 instance, which provides free 750 hours of Linux and Windows each month for one year for new AWS customers.
+The instance serves the learning objective of this course.
 If you plan to undertake your final project in AWS environment, then you might need to choose a suitable one in the future that meets the compute and memory requirements of the project.
 We will get back to this once you finalize your project topic.

 Follow the following general steps for launching an EC2 instance from AWS Management Console.
 It may take a few minutes to initialize the instance.